moezbhatti/qksms/README.md

 # Thank you

 A special thank you to Jake Klinker ([@klinker41](https://github.com/klinker41)) for his work on [android-smsmms](https://github.com/klinker41/android-smsmms), which has been an unspeakably large help in implementing MMS in QKSMS.

+# Contact

+QKSMS is developed and maintained by [Moez Bhatti](https://github.com/moezbhatti).
+Feel free to reach out to moez@qklabs.com

 # License